 On returning to Australia I moved to Perth and started a degree in nursing education as well as a family.
-Australia is a country which encourages women to have private medical insurance and obstetric managed maternity care.
-At 31 I was labelled an ‘elderly’ first time mother and scanned many times.
-The scans said my baby was”too big”, then ‘overdue’ so ‘my’ obstetrician offered me either an induction or elective caesarean section.
+Because I was 31 years of age when pregnant I was then an ‘elderly’ first time mother and I had many ultra sound scans.
+Because these scans suggested that my baby was”too big” and “overdue” my obstetrician recommended Either inducing labour or having a caesarean delivery.
 I chose surgical delivery thinking it would be safer and easier.
-However my baby was neither over-sized nor over-due so I feel mine was an ‘unnecaesarean’.
-I breastfed him for over a year and as a consequence of this experience I became a lactation consultant, and later the first WA convener of the Baby Friendly Hospital Initiative, when I returned to working outside the home.
+My baby was neither over-sized nor over-due, so my surgical birth may have been unnecessary.
+After I breastfed him for over a year I became a lactation consultant.
+Later I was the first WA convener of the Baby Friendly Hospital Initiative.

 Most of my nursing and midwifery career has been in Australian hospitals; about half as a clinical educator of student nurses doing maternity placements.
 In 1998 a US couple took me to Singapore for the home birth of their third child, a rare event there.
 During this time I also became politically active, lobbying for women-friendly and informed maternity services across Australia with groups like the Maternity Coalition.
 I have been in Aotearoa/New Zealand since May 2008, working as a hospital midwife till January 2012 when I began self-employed practice as a Lead Maternity Carer.
 The New Zealand maternity system and hospitals, like most all over the world, are not the most appropriate environment for natural birth, as shown by local and international research.
 Thus I am involved with local maternity consumer groups, who assisted me to create the Maternity Manifesto and the vision of an innovative Community-Managed, Birth-Parenting Centre.